k0ta0uchi/TwitImage2Mastodon/README.md

 First time you launch, you'll be asked which instance to use.
 Follow the instruction provided.

-3. Add twitter's consumer_key, consumer_secret, access_token, access_token_secret, and your desired ID of Twitter to sync.
+3. Add twitter's consumer_key, consumer_secret, access_token, access_token_secret, and your desired ID (and hashtag for option) of Twitter to sync.

 4. Exec `node app.js` and that's it!!